AryaDaffa25/BacKGen/README.md

 # BaKGen
 This repository contains the code and dataset for the paper **Modeling Background Knowledge with Frame Semantics for Fine-grained
 Sentiment Classification** published in **Analogy-Angle II** workshop by *Muhammad Okky Ibrohim* (University of Turin), *Valerio Basile* (University of Turin), *Danilo Croce* (University of Rome "Tor Vergata"), *Cristina Bosco* (University of Turin), and *Roberto Basili* (University of Rome "Tor Vergata").
-The paper will be available soon.
+The paper can be read [here](https://aclanthology.org/2025.analogyangle-1.3/).

 # What is BacKGen?
 ## Introduction
 The problem of sample selection in few-shot prompting introduces knowledge and chain-of-taught prompting as the more robust alternative.
 Here, we propose BacKGen, a framework to generate background knowledge (BK) based on frame semantic theory that can be used for knowledge prompting.
 We tested the generated knowledge for knowledge prompting in solving Sentiment Phrase Classification (SPC), a task where the goal is to determine the sentiment polarity of a target phrase in a given text.
-The example below illustrates why knowledge prompting using BacKGen is particularly important for this task (these are abbreviated versions for illustration; full prompts are explained in the paper).
+The example below illustrates why knowledge prompting using BacKGen is particularly important for this task (these are abbreviated versions for illustration; full prompts are explained in [the paper](https://aclanthology.org/2025.analogyangle-1.3/)).
 > Example of `zero-shot` SPC prompt:
 >> Task: Determine the polarity (either 'positive' or 'negative') of the target phrase.
 >>